 ➜ Royal Vauxhall Tavern – Vauxhall Tavern London Ltd

-James retains total strategic, operational and fiscal control of Royal Vauxhall Tavern.
+James retains total strategic, operational and financial control of Royal Vauxhall Tavern.

 ➝ Key Successes